ggandor/leap.nvim/README.md

 Vim tip: use `c_CTRL-G` and `c_CTRL-T` to move between matches without finishing the search.

+Note that in Normal mode you are free to move around after the jump.
+For example, search for a markdown header, then move to the concrete target (paragraph, line, word) you want to operate on.

 **Icing on the cake, no. 1 - automatic paste after yanking**